DustinLin/dustinlin.github.io/index.markdown

 ---
 I'm a first-year masters student at UCSD advised by [Russell Impagliazzo](https://cseweb.ucsd.edu/~russell/).
 I completed my undergrad at UCSD in 2022 with a BS in Computer Science.
 During that time I was very fortunate to have also worked with [Nadia Heninger](https://cseweb.ucsd.edu/~nadiah/) and [Gerald Soosai Raj](https://geraldsoosairaj.github.io/).

-My interests lie in complexity theory, particularly pseudorandomness.
+My interests lie in complexity theory, particularly pseudorandomness and the use of randomness in computation.

 ## teaching